Registration opens on February 17th.

 50th Reunion Breakfast, Robing, and Commencement March and Post-Event Reception

 Experience Commencement once again as you participate in the procession into Francis Olympic Field.
 Commencement is an important and moving event in the lives of students, faculty, parents, and alumni.
-Many past 50th reunion attendees fondly look back on this event as one of their favorite experiences during reunion.
+Many past 50th reunion attendees look back fondly on this event as one of their favorite experiences during reunion.
 Family members and guests are welcome to attend and will have special seating during the ceremony.

 7 a.m. | Breakfast for reunion celebrants (50th and Golden Bear) and guests